Let’s talk about mudding

-Getting stuck is bound to happen
+Getting stuck might happen

 While you’re mudding, you might get stuck.
 Here are a few suggestions to get you moving again:

-- Turn the steering wheel back and forth quickly to get some grip
+- Turn the steering wheel back and forth quickly to get some grip.

-- Alternate between forward and reverse to gain momentum
+- Alternate between forward and reverse to gain momentum.

-- Use a winch to pull your vehicle out of the mud
+- Use a winch to pull your vehicle out of the mud.

-- Put solid and dry objects under the vehicle for extra traction
+- Put solid and dry objects under the vehicle for extra traction.

 There you have it!
 You know what it takes for a successful mudding adventure.
 It’s time to get dirty.